Bobby Witt Jr. Player Props: Royals vs. Rangers

-After going 0-for-4 in his last game, Bobby Witt Jr. and the Kansas City Royals take on the Texas Rangers (who will start Andrew Heaney) at 8:05 PM ET on Monday.
+On Tuesday, Bobby Witt Jr. (on the back of going 1-for-3) and the Kansas City Royals face the Texas Rangers, whose starting pitcher will be Jacob deGrom.
+First pitch is at 8:05 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Giants.
+He had a one-hit performance in his most recent game (1-for-3) against the Rangers.

 Bobby Witt Jr. Game Info & Props vs. the Rangers